RebekahJ/DressExposure/README.md

 # DressExposure
-Check for correlation between daylight exposure and perception of #TheDress
+Use tweet info to investigate perception of #TheDress